These are the best cheap HP laptops in 2022

 Also in line with other laptops on this list, the webcam above the display is only 720p, and there’s no facial recognition support.
 It does have a fingerprint reader, though, so you’re not completely out of options for Windows Hello support.

 On to the design, the HP Laptop 17 is about as basic as it gets, similar to most laptops on this list.
 It does come in either silver, white, or black colors if you want to choose a specific style, and it’s fairly thin for a 17-inch laptop, measuring 19.81mm in thickness.
 Plus, it starts at 4.58obs, which is actually relatively lightweight for a 17-inch laptop.

 Finally, we come around to the ports, and this is also similar to most other laptops on this list.
 One USB Type-C port, two USB Type-A ports, HDMI, and a headphone jack are all you’re getting, which isn’t overly impressive considering the sheer size of the laptop.
 The extra space is unfortunately not used to accommodate any additional ports such as Ethernet.

 It’s hard to say that the HP Laptop is a mind-blowing laptop in any way, but it gets the job done for a fairly low price.
 It’s got modern processors and specs, and the large screen may be more to your liking compared to others on this list.
 It’s certainly one of the best 17-inch laptops HP makes in this cheap price range.

 Best Chromebook: HP Chromebook x360 14

-These are what we consider to be the best HP laptops you can get on a budget.
+These are what we consider to be the best HP laptops you can get if your priority is finding something cheap.
 There’s quite a bit of variety on this list, so whatever you’re looking for, we have something for you.
 If you’re still exploring other options, we have more budget laptops from other brands in our budget laptop roundup.
 There are quite a few options out there.